-In my opinion, I don’t believe having a few broken links can hurt your search rankings which is typically quite common on larger websites.
-For example Wikipedia which is also one of the most highly ranked websites in the world and filled with broken links.
-How’s their search rankings?
+In my opinion, I don’t believe having a few broken links can hurt your search rankings which is typically quite common, especially on larger websites.
+Wikipedia is also one of the world’s most visited and highly ranked websites and is littered with broken links.

-Google crawls through linked pages and when a broken link is detected this can stop Google from finding additional linked pages.
+When Google crawls through linked pages on a website and detects a broken link it can stop crawlers from finding additional linked pages.
 If pages aren’t crawled then they will unfortunately not be visible in the search results.